 You have 2 options.
 First, you can have your combo bring prepared jazz selections (jazz standards or jazz compositions from lead sheets/fake books/published combo charts or transcribed by ear from recordings) for your clinician to critique.
 For schools that wish to form a combo but haven't yet done so, directors are encouraged to select a combo from their big band personnel and have the clinician show the group how to get started, how to rehearse the ensemble, and what they should strive to accomplish during the year as a group.
 In both cases, you have the option of having the clinician teach your group a tune aurally, emphasizing ear training, improvisation, and group interaction.

 Bring the score and parts to 1-2 charts that you're planning to perform with your group during the school year.
 Let your clinician begin teaching them to your ensemble during your group session.
 Another option for instrumental ensembles: Have your clinician spend your entire session focusing upon improvisation and aural training.

 Always encourage your students to attend the clinic sessions of other school groups and soloists.
 Everyone is free to attend any session that they choose during the daytime events.
-Attend performances by the LAWRENCE UNIVERSITY JAZZ ENSEMBLE & JAZZ BAND at 1:30 (Chapel) and the Lawrence jazz faculty at 2:30 p.m.
+Attend performances by the Lawrence University Jazz Band at 1:30 p.m.
+(Chapel) and the Lawrence jazz faculty at 2:30 p.m.
 (Chapel).
-There are also student jazz small groups from 10:30 am to noon and 2:30-4:30 p.m.
+There are also student jazz small groups from 10:30 am to noon and 3:30-4:30 p.m.
 (Stansbury Theatre) and instrumental and vocal clinics given by Lawrence faculty.

 Yes - at no charge.